42MajorSpellingMistakes/firefox-custom-icons/README.md

 # what's unfinished (i have no css skills):
 this one on almost every firefox built-in page:<br>
 ![Alt text](bad1.png)<br>
-(sidenote: to change the lockbar icon to custom thingy you need to uncomment one thing in the userChrome.css<br>
+(sidenote: to change the padlock icon to custom thingy you need to uncomment one thing in the userChrome.css<br>
-why?, because i'm not sure if there are more lock icons. for now it is set to change for when tooltip is either:<br>
+why?, because i'm not sure if there are more padlock icons. for now it is set to change for when tooltip is either:<br>
 "Verified by" or "" \[on firefox about:\])<br><br><br>

 about:preferences:<br>